 Myth #1 – We believe man initiates the salvation process

 Calvinists often confuse the doctrines of Arminius with that of a man by the name of Pelagius.
 Pelagius was born in the 400’s A.D.
 He lived around the same time as those like St. Augustine and Homer.
 Pelagius was a person who believed works could buy you salvation.
 He believed man is the initiator in asking God for salvation and once salvation was offered, we would willingly accept it by telling God we would like to be saved.
-Obviously, I am paraphrasing this, but hopefully you get the idea.
-It is essentially a works based salvation by human condition and will alone.
+Obviously, I am paraphrasing this, but hopefully, you get the idea.
+It is essentially works-based salvation by the human condition and will alone.
 This idea was known as Pelagianism.

-In the 5th century A.D., there was another belief system that stemmed off of Pelagianism called Semi-Pelagianism.
-Semi-Pelageanism was very similar the belief noted above, but it was more of an equation of God and man working together to help man attain salvation.
+In the 6th century, there was another belief system that stemmed off of Pelagianism called Semi-Pelagianism.
+Semi-Pelagianism was very similar to the belief noted above, but it was more of an equation of God and man working together to help man attain salvation.
 Man initiates the conversation and asks God for salvation and can cooperate with God to attain it.
 One writer says,

 “This would mean that God responds to the initial effort of person, and that God’s grace is not absolutely necessary to maintain faith.”

-Myth #2 – Free Will means man-centered view of salvation
+Myth #2 – Free Will means a man-centered view of salvation